 Survey Question 2021 (Remote) Average for 2016-2019 (In-Person) Prior to coming into this program, how would you rate your interest in the field of neuroscience?
 7.58 7.49 After completing this program, how would you rate your interest in the field of neuroscience?
-9.08 8.74 How likely do you think you will be to choose a neuroscience major while at college?
+9.0 8 8.74 How likely do you think you will be to choose a neuroscience major while at college?
 8.10 7.39 How likely do you think you will be to try to work in a neuroscience research lab while at college?
 8.44 7.52 Please rate your enjoyment of the synchronous lectures 8.40 8.06 Overall quality of the professors giving the lectures: 9.08 8.65 Were lectures delivered at an appropriate level, or were they either too basic or too difficult?
 (1=too basic, 10= too hard) 6.18 5.97 Labs: To what extent did you enjoy or not enjoy the hands-on labs?
 8.73 8.35 Labs: To what extent did both of these types of labs help you learn about the concepts covered in lecture?
 8.52 7.95 Journal Club: How useful was the process of learning to read scientific papers?
 8.75 8.87 Journal Club: How useful was the process of learning to read scientific papers?
 8.71 8.55 Neuroethics Club: To what extent did you enjoy the neuroethics readings and discussions?
-9.46 N/A completing the program.
+9.46 N/A an interest in neuroscience amongst the students.
+A survey administered to the students on the last day of the program indicated that on a scale of 1 to 10 (with 10 being the highest), student interest in neuroscience was a 7.58 prior to completion of the program, and was a 9.08 after completing the program.
 This indicates a strong final interest in the field of neuroscience.
 Additionally, these numbers are in-line with the results of program from the 4 prior summers in which this program had been run in-person (Table 5).